mindfultatiana/mindfultatiana/README.md

 # Data Driven Marketing Professional
 Hi, my name is Tatiana Mathis and I am a Marketer, Programmer, and Junior Data Scientist.
 I got my MBA in Marketing in 2019, which showed me consumer behavior, market research, statistics, and calculus with an emphasis on changes in the market.
 I fell in love.
-I had worked as a marketer for several private sector business, a couple nonprofits, and spent years as a tech founder for Comm Geeks LLC a small web development firm focused on the engineering side of web development.
+I had worked as a marketer for several private sector business, a couple nonprofits, and spent years as a tech founder for Comm Geeks LLC a small web development firm.
 I wanted to keep up with my industry, learn more about machine learning, and make better predictive decisions for my customers so I jumped into learning code and data science.

 Now here I am growing my knowledge and finally finding my purpose.
 I love research and building things that help people.